John Kozarich, Ph.D.

 Chief Executive Officer

-John Higgins is Chief Executive Officer and a member of the Board of Directors of Ligand.
-Prior to joining Ligand, Mr. Higgins served as Chief Financial Officer and Executive Vice President, Finance and Administration and Corporate Development, of Connetics Corporation, a specialty pharmaceutical company acquired by Stiefel Laboratories in 2006.
+John L. Higgins is our Chief Executive Officer, a position he has held since January 2007 and he has been a member of our board of directors since March 2007.
+Prior to joining our company, Mr. Higgins served as Chief Financial Officer at Connetics Corporation, a specialty pharmaceutical company, since 1997, and also served as Executive Vice President, Finance and Administration and Corporate Development at Connetics until its acquisition by Stiefel Laboratories, Inc. in December 2006.
 Before joining Connetics, he was a member of the executive management team at BioCryst Pharmaceuticals.
-Currently, he is a Director on the Boards of BioTechne Corporation and CoMentis and serves as Chairperson of the BioTechne Audit Committee.
 Prior to BioCryst, Mr. Higgins was a member of the healthcare banking team of Dillon, Read & Co.
 Inc., an investment banking firm.
-He graduated Magna Cum Laude from Colgate University with an AB in economics.
+Mr. Higgins serves on the board, audit committee and nominations & governance committee of Bio-Techne Corporation, a publicly-traded life sciences services.
+Mr. Higgins has served as a director on numerous public and private companies.
+He also serves as the chairperson of the board of trustees of Academy of Whole Learning, a non-profit organization dedicated to providing educational and therapy services to children of underrepresented communities.
+He graduated Magna Cum Laude from Colgate University with an A.B. in economics.

 John LaMattina, Ph.D.

-Dr. LaMattina has served as a member of our board of directors since February 2011.
-He spent 30 years at Pfizer Inc. beginning as a medicinal chemist in 1977.
-During his career, he was appointed to various positions of increasing responsibility for Pfizer Central Research, including Vice President of U.S. Discovery Operations in 1993, Senior Vice President of Worldwide Discovery Operations in 1998 and Senior Vice President of Worldwide Development in 1999.
+John L. LaMattina, Ph.D., has served as a member of our board since February 2011.
+He spent 30 years at Pfizer Inc. with his last position starting in 2004 as President, Pfizer Global R&D. Dr. LaMattina began his career at Pfizer as a medicinal chemist in 1977.
+During his career, he was appointed to various positions of increasing responsibility for Pfizer Central Research, including Vice President of U.S. Discovery Operations in 1993, Senior Vice President of Worldwide Discovery Operations in 1998, Senior Vice President of Worldwide Development in 1999.
 Dr. LaMattina graduated with cum laude honors from Boston College with a B.S. in Chemistry.
 He received a Ph.D. from the University of New Hampshire in Organic Chemistry and subsequently was at Princeton University in the National Institutes of Health Postdoctoral Fellowship program.
-Dr. LaMattina is currently a senior partner at PureTech, a venture capital firm focusing on biotech investments, and serves on several boards including two PureTech companies, Gelesis and Vedanta as well as Zafgen Inc. He also serves on the Scientific Advisory Board for Trevena Pharmaceuticals and is a Strategic Advisor for Ziarco Pharmaceuticals.
-Dr. LaMattina is a respected commentator on the biopharmaceutical industry on Forbes.com as well as with his books, most recently Devalued & Distrusted - Can the Pharmaceutical Industry Restore its Broken Image?
+Dr. LaMattina is currently a senior advisor and board member at PureTech Health and serves on the boards of directors of Immunome, Inc., a publicly-traded biopharmaceutical company, and several privately-held biopharmaceutical companies.
+From 2013 until May 2020, Dr. LaMattina served on the board of directors of Zafgen, Inc., a publicly-traded biotechnology company, until its acquisition by Chondrial Therapeutics, Inc. and subsequent name change to Larimar Therapeutics, Inc. Dr. LaMattina also serves on the scientific advisory board of Frequency Therapeutics, a publicly-trade biotechnology company.
+Dr. LaMattina is a contributing writer to Forbes magazine.

 Stephen Sabba, MD

-Stephen L. Sabba, M.D., has served as a member of Ligand’s board of directors since August 2008.
-Dr. Sabba has been a leading Health Care Analyst and Portfolio Manager for Knott Partners, L.P., an investment fund company, since November 2006.
+Stephen L. Sabba, M.D., has served as a member of our board of directors since August 2008.
+Dr. Sabba has been a leading Bio/Pharma Analyst and Fund Manager for Knott Partners, L.P., an investment fund company, since November 2006.
 Previously he was a Partner and Director of Research with Kilkenny Capital Management, a Chicago-based Health Care hedge fund.
 Prior to that, Dr. Sabba was Director of Research at Sturza’s Medical Research, and previously was a gastroenterologist and internist in private practice at Phelps Hospital in North Tarrytown, New York.
 He received his M.D. from the New York University School of Medicine, and completed a residency in internal medicine and a fellowship in gastroenterology at the Veterans Administration Medical Center in New York City.
 He earned a B.S. with honors at Cornell University.
-Dr. Sabba has served as a member of the board of the directors for Novelion Therapeutics Inc., a leading Canadian biotech company, since June 2012.
-In selecting Dr. Sabba to serve as a director, the board considered, among other things, his capital markets and accounting expertise gained from his prior experience working in the hedge fund and investment fund industries.
-Ligand also benefits from his background as a medical doctor and from his understanding of medicine.
+Dr. Sabba served as a member of the board of the directors for Novelion Therapeutics Inc., a leading Canadian biotech company from June 2012 to January 2020.